-Sociology is the study of human society, emphasizing the existing variety of cultural forms and the social structure which influences social behavior.
-Having embarked on the ambitious task of discovering social laws or uniformities of human behavior, sociologists and students alike are consistently challenged by the apparent contradictions and the richness of human nature.
-They enhance their understanding of human society by employing and building social theories at several levels of analysis vis-a-vis institutions, organizations and small groups.
+Sociology, the study of human society, emphasizes the existing variety of cultural forms and the social structures which influence social behavior.
+Having embarked on the ambitious task of discovering uniformities of human behavior, sociologists and students alike are consistently challenged by the apparent contradictions and the richness of human nature.
+They enhance their understanding of human society by employing and building social theories at several levels of analysis in relation to institutions, organizations and small groups.

 Students majoring in Sociology will acquire a high quality liberal arts education preparing them to enter various professions.
 At U. T. Permian Basin, practical applications of sociological knowledge are emphasized through a comprehension of fundamental causes and circumstances leading to social conflict and change.
-Issues of social inequality such as social class, wealth, race, ethnicity, sex and age are emphasized as important reference points for sociological inquiry.
+Issues of social inequality such as social class, wealth, ethnicity, sex and age are emphasized as important reference points for sociological inquiry.